 HIIT & Steady: warm up for 5 minutes at a moderate pace and incline.
 Next, do 30 seconds HARD, and 30 seconds easy for 7 minutes.
 Next, complete 8 minutes of EASY steady state cardio.
 Cool down and stretch.

-5 minute warmup (Slow and controlled: 10 bodyweight squats, 10 lunges each side, 10 weighted rows, 10 pushups, 1 minute plank.), 15 minutes of supersets.
+Strength Workout 1: 5 minute warmup (Slow and controlled: 10 bodyweight squats, 10 lunges each side, 10 weighted rows, 10 pushups, 1 minute plank.), 15 minutes of supersets.
 Superset 1: alternate between 10 biceps curls and 10 triceps dips for 3 rounds.
 Superset 2: alternate between 10 bent-over row and 10 pushups for 3 rounds.
 Superset 3: alternate between lunges (10 each side) and 10 hamstring curls (machine or stability ball) for 3 rounds.
 If you have time after your supersets, add in some core work with planks (I like 30 seconds regular plank, 30 seconds side plank, 30 seconds regular plank, 30 seconds on the other side).
 Stretch.

-5 minute warmup (Slow and controlled: 10 bodyweight squats, 10 lunges each side, 10 weighted rows, 10 pushups, 1 minute plank.), 15 minutes of circuit training.
+Strength Workout 2: 5 minute warmup (Slow and controlled: 10 bodyweight squats, 10 lunges each side, 10 weighted rows, 10 pushups, 1 minute plank.), 15 minutes of circuit training.
 Complete the following moves in a circuit, moving quickly from one exercise to the next: 15 squats to biceps curls, 15 pushups, pull-ups (or assisted pull-ups.
 If you’re not at the gym, try dumbbell rows instead), 10 walking lungs.
 Cool down and stretch.

-Strength and cardio:
+20-Minute Strength and Cardio Workouts:

-10 minutes of strength, 10 minutes HIIT intervals.
+Strength & Cardio 1: 10 minutes of strength, 10 minutes HIIT intervals.
 (Need extra 5 minutes for warm up and cool down.)
 Warm up with 5 minutes of moderate cardio with moderate incline.
 Complete a 10-minute circuit.
 For 10 minutes, try the following exercises: sprint .25 miles, 15 push-ups, 15 squats, 10 biceps curls, 10 triceps dips.
 Complete as many rounds as you can in the 10-minute block.
 Next, try 10 minutes of HIIT: alternate 1 minute fast and 1 minute slow for 10 minutes total.
 Cool down and stretch.

-Strength with cardio blasts: add in some of you favorite cardio moves during your workout!
+Strength with Cardio Blasts: add in some of you favorite cardio moves during your workout!
 Try 10 squats, 10 lunges with biceps curls, 10 lunges (the opposite side) with shoulder raises, 10 triceps dips, and 10 push-ups.
 After each round, do 45 seconds of your favorite heart-pumping cardio moves or plyo, like jump squats, mountain climbers, lateral jumps, jumping jacks, box jumps, etc.

-Core and flexibility:
+20-Minute Core and Flexibility Workout:

 This is one of my favorite hotel room combos: